dimgrav/Samba-GSOC2017/README.md

 The developed code is ***NOT*** a standalone feature and requires integration to the rest of the Samba AD/DC source code to run.

 The code patches are currently under review by Samba Team.
-To build Samba including the new code, please visit the fork linked above and clone it to your system.
+To build Samba including the new code, please visit the fork listed in the "Links" section and clone it to your system.

 --------------------------------------------------------
 Links
 --------------------------------------------------------

+Samba fork with the integrated new code can be found [here](https://github.com/dimgrav/samba)

 For more information on the project goals, read the GSoC proposal [here](https://summerofcode.withgoogle.com/projects/#6642229069217792).